 National Geographic Creative, Getty Images and Corbis represent his images.
 His list of clients includes the U.S. National Park Service, Apple Inc., and the United Nations for whom he documented their operations in Sudan.
 These images can be seen in his book SUDAN THE PRICE OF WAR, THE STRUGGLE FOR PEACE.

 Raul has pioneered the production of large-scale multi-frame panoramas, images that are featured in his two limited edition landscape books: VISIONS OF MY WORLD and JOURNEYS.
-Some of the images in these books have been sold by Christie’s Auction House.
+Christie’s Auction House has sold some of the images in these books.

 Most recently, his work is being featured at The National Geographic Fine Art Galleries opening all over the United States.